ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 ## Source code
-Here is a [download link][5] for a complete Visual Studio solution that includes the code used in this artice.
+Here is a [download link][5] for a complete Visual Studio solution that includes the code used in this article.
 You can [browse the code online][4] or clone the git repository.

 ## BUT WAIT, THERE'S MORE
 I hope this article helped you.
 If you don't want to miss my next post on how to tame the MVC